Bombe/ams/README.md

 > $ java -jar ams.jar

 This will start a session in the current directory.
+You can also specify files that should be loaded:

+> $ java -jar ams.jar .

+This will load all recognized media files from the current directory.
+Or you can use the `load` command inside AMS:

 > \> load /path/to/files